-Let’s say your furnace blows hot air, then cold air, but then stops blowing any air at all after a while.
+Let’s say your furnace is blowing hot air, then you find the furnace blowing cold air, but then it stops blowing any air at all after a while.
 What’s the problem?

 It’s possible your furnace overheated.
 If so, the limit switch, a furnace safety device, turned the furnace burners off.
 The blower keeps blowing to cool the furnace down to a safe level.

 So what causes the furnace to overheat?
 Most commonly, a dirty furnace air filter.